-The defendant, who works as a carer and as a tattoo artist, is charged with Lucy’s murder as well as three counts of rape against her when she was 12.
+The defendant, who works as a carer and as a tattoo artist, is charged with Lucy’s murder and three counts of rape against her when she was 12.

-The 25 Years old defendant, Stephen Nicholson has indicted of rape and murder of 13 years old Lucy.
-He faces two of counts of sexual activity with a child on multiple occasions.
+The 25 Years old defendant, Stephen Nicholson, has indicted rape and murder of 13 years old Lucy.
+He faces two counts of sexual activity with a child on multiple occasions.

-The prosecuting attorney William Mousley told Winchester Crown Court that the defendant Nicholson had “an interest in underage sex” thas was why he exploited Lucy, whom he described as “vulnerable”.
+The prosecuting attorney William Mousley told Winchester Crown Court that the defendant Nicholson had “an interest in underage sex” because he exploited Lucy, whom he described as “vulnerable.”

-He said on the night Nicholson was arrested, he informed the police that Lucy had sent him a facebook message notifying him that she was pregnant.
+On the night Nicholson was arrested, he informed the police that Lucy had sent him a Facebook message notifying him that she was pregnant.

 The prosecutor revealed that Lucy had kept a diary describing her intimate relationship with the defendant dating back to May 2017.